ARTbio/Run-Galaxy/docs/Docker_GalaxyKickStart.md

 14. This is the end of the docker run command.
 The docker image to be instantiated is specified.
 15. reports to the terminal user
-16. reports to the terminal user
+16. wait 90 sec during the docker container deployment
 17. reports to the terminal user
-18. Now that the docker container is launched, you can access its logs with the command `docker logs -f` (-f means continuous logging until keyboard interruption) followed by the identification number of the docker container.
+18. Now that the docker container is launched, you can access its logs with the command `docker logs ` followed by the identification number of the docker container.
 We have put this ID in the variable `DOCKER_INSTANCE` and we access to the content of this variable by prefixing the variable with a `$ `:
 `docker logs -f $DOCKER_INSTANCE`
+19. This is just an update of the python package `cryptography` for the galaxy server.
+You see here an example of how a user can interact with the docker container to adjust the services it is providing.